 Please note: We are only able to help those who are unable to buy food due to financial reasons.
-We are unable to support people who can’t get to the shops due to shielding or isolating unless they are referred to us due to financial crisis.
 If you are not in financial crisis but need help as you are unable to get to the shops, contact One Slough https://oneslough.org.uk/covid19

 Clients must be in food poverty and must have an electronic voucher from a referral agency to attend a Foodbank.

-Slough Foodbank partners with 180+ referral agencies which include a wide range of care professionals such as the Job Centre, Slough Borough Council, Health Visitors, Children’s services, Children’s centres, schools and some churches.
-Whilst these referral agencies may not be seeing people face to face, many are available by phone and still can still refer people to Foodbank.
+Slough Foodbank partners with over 200 referral agencies which include a wide range of care professionals such as the Job Centre, Slough Borough Council, Health Visitors, Children’s services, Children’s centres, schools and some churches.

 Information on our Foodbank opening times is available.